zhirafovod/opentelemetry-python-contrib/util/opentelemetry-util-genai-dev/README.refactoring.emitters.demo-scenarios.md

 Run the demo.

 Expect (once adapter implemented):
-- Additional metrics: `toxicity`, `bias` alongside builtin `length`.
+- Additional per-result events for metrics such as `toxicity`, `bias`, and the builtin `length`.
-- Per-metric spans if `per_metric` span mode fully wired; otherwise only events & histogram points.
 - Histogram `gen_ai.evaluation.score` includes new metric points (assuming numeric scores).
-- Errors (e.g., model not loaded) appear as evaluation events with `error` field instead of a numeric score.
+- Errors (e.g., model not loaded) appear as evaluation events with the `error` field populated instead of a numeric score.

 Troubleshooting:
 - If only `length` appears: Deepeval adapter entry point not present; verify `pip show` for adapter package.